Regina, Minneapolis

 Regina is a neighborhood within the Nokomis community in Minneapolis, Minnesota.
 Its boundaries are 42nd Street to the north, Chicago Avenue to the east, 46th Street to the south, and Interstate 35W to the west.

-It shares a neighborhood organization with the Field and Northrop neighborhoods.
+Regina is part of Ward 8, represented by Andrea Jenkins.
+It shares a neighborhood organization with the Field and Northrop neighborhoods, called the Field Regina Northrop Neighborhood Group (FRNNG).